codetyio/codety-developer-hub/docs/quickstart/00-index.md

 :::tip tips

-* The Codety static code analysis will be running inside your CI/CD workflow, and your code will not leave your CI/CD compute environment.
+* The Codety Scanner will be running inside your CI/CD workflow, and your code will not leave your CI/CD compute environment.
 * It is recommended to trigger Codety analysis pull/merge request events to receive prompt and relevant code analysis results, ensuring code quality is maintained.

 :::